vid/SenseBase/README.md

 Annotations are a child relationship to contentItems.

-ContentItems initially have an state of 'visited' ('queued' if scraping, then 'visited' when scraped).
+ContentItems initially have an state of 'visited' (or 'queued' if scraping, then 'visited' when scraped).
 After their first annotation and an annotationSummary is added, this becomes 'annotated.'

 Everything else (aside from direct field data) is saved as an annotation.

+Global configuration and services used by libraries is via the GLOBAL.config object.
+Tests can use this to provide mocks.

 # Acknowledgement